Blandford-Znajek jets in galaxy formation simulations: method and implementation: Numerical implementation

 We therefore check each sector (that contains inflowing material) individually to ensure this criterion is met.
 If this condition is not satisfied then we assume that there is no inflow in this sector and set $\dot{M}_{{\rm in}, s} = 0$.

 Carrying out this check for each sector individually allows us to better model non-axisymmetric feeding of the black hole via coherent streams of material.
 If accretion were to proceed in such a way, then calculating $\mathbf{L}_{\rm in}$ using equation~(\ref{eq: lin s}), but with the sum over all cells within $h_{\rm BH}$ may lead to the circularisation condition failing in scenarios where we would expect the these streams to individually be able to reach the disc, due to the nature of vector addition.
-We chose to use four sectors as we found that this gave significant improvement in the accuracy of our inflow estimates whilst still ensuring that each sector is sufficiently populated and that the associated numerical overhead is minimised.
+We chose to use four sectors as we found that this gave significant improvement in the accuracy of our inflow estimates whilst still ensuring that each sector is sufficiently populated and that the associated numerical overhead is minimised\footnote{We have verified that using $2$-$16$ sectors in this calculation gives consistent estimates for the inflow properties.}.

 After this circularisation check has been carried out we are then able to combine the values of $\dot{M}_{{\rm in}, s}$ and $\mathbf{L}_{{\rm in}, s}$ to get a global values for the mass inflow rate, $\dot{M}_{\rm in}$, and the specific angular momentum of inflowing material, $\mathbf{L}_{\rm in}$, by summing over all sectors, with appropriate weightings.
 We store the values of $\dot{M}_{{\rm in}, s}$ for each sector to ensure that we drain the appropriate amount of gas from each sector later in the timestep.